 In the winter, cuddle with your special someone or giggle with your favorite Gal Pals under a heating lamp at the cafés and enjoy a hot chocolate (chocolat chaud) and pop into one of the dozens of museums to take in some of the best art in the world while taking off a bit of the chill in the air.
 Take advantage of the non-tourist season and sit with Mona for a bit at the Louvre, a nearly impossible task the rest of the year.
 Take in a ballet in the Bastille Amphithéâtre.
 Of course the January clothing boutique sales (soldes) mean big savings for consumers to take advantage of this time of year.

 In the Spring, the flowers will begin to bloom at Luxembourg Gardens and love is in the air.
-It is the perfect season to attend Giuseppe Verdi’s Rigoletto Opera by the Opéra National de Paris from April 9 – May 30, 2016.
+It is the perfect season to attend any Opera by the Opéra National de Paris.

 Skip the trains, planes and automobiles and instead cruise along the Rhine River catching all the Christmas markets from Basel, Switzerland through France and Germany ending in Amsterdam with Viking River Cruises.
 Below are highlights from my day in Strasbourg, France on my wonderful cruise.
 Pack an empty suitcase because you will be sure to fill it up after visiting multiple locations filled with treasures like those pictured below.